Healing the social fabric one community at a time

 Here is how we work together:

-• Initial consultation: We meet with group representatives to evaluate your ecosystem.
+Initial consultation: We meet with group representatives to evaluate your ecosystem.

-• Tailored group sessions: Sessions are no less than 2 hours.
-The total number of sessions is determined by the community and the agreement with the therapist.
+A Collaborative Timeline: The total number of sessions is determined by the community and the agreement with the therapist.
 This remains flexible as the community actively moves through the process and navigates the needed changes together.